micha-p/gumsolver/README.md

 Values consist of real decimal numbers with or without absolute or relative uncertainty.
 The decimal separator is always denoted by the decimal point.

-Underscroes might be used to separate parts of symbols as well as parts of different magnitude in numbers.
+Underscores might be used to separate parts of symbols as well as parts of different magnitude in numbers.

 Values and Uncertainties:
 v+-u &emsp; v±u &emsp; v+-u% &emsp; v±u%